Russian Olympic Committee athletes at the 2022 Winter Olympics: Figure skating

 In the 2021 World Figure Skating Championships in Stockholm, Sweden, Russia secured three quotas in the women's, pairs, ice dance competitions, and at least two quotas in the men's competition.
 A third men's quota was secured at the 2021 CS Nebelhorn Trophy.
 Figure Skating Federation of Russia announced the 9 men and 9 women participating on 20 January 2022.
-On 25 January 2022 single skater Mikhail Kolyada was replaced with Evgeni Semenenko due to positive COVID-19 test.
+On 25 January 2022, singles skater Mikhail Kolyada was replaced with Evgeni Semenenko due to a positive COVID-19 test.